Thomas Hopko

 Thomas Hopko was born in Endicott, New York of Rusyn descent.
-His ancestors are linked to the Rusyn village of Naviczke (now Nevyts'ke) near the city of Uzhorod.
+His ancestors are linked to the Rusyn village of Navitske (now Nevyts'ke) near the city of Uzhorod.
 He was baptized and raised in St. Mary’s Carpatho-Russian Orthodox Greek-Catholic Church, Endicott.
 He gained his B.A. in Russian studies at Fordham University in 1960, followed by a Master of Divinity degree at St. Vladimir's Orthodox Theological Seminary in 1963.
 He later completed a master's degree in philosophy at Duquesne University in 1968 and a Ph.D. in theology at Fordham University in 1982.
+At St. Vladimir's Seminary, Hopko studied with such renowned Orthodox theologians as Fr.
+Alexander Schmemann, Fr.
+John Meyendorff, Nicholas Arseniev and Serge Verkhovskoy.